lsst-ts/LOVE-producer/README.md

 # LOVE-producer

+This repository contains the code of the LOVE-producer application, that acts as middleware between the LOVE-manager and SAL.

+See the documentation here: https://lsst-ts.github.io/LOVE-producer/html/index.html

 ## 1. Use as part of the LOVE system
 In order to use the LOVE-producer as part of the LOVE system we recommend to use the docker-compose and configuration files provided in the [LOVE-integration-tools](https://github.com/lsst-ts/LOVE-integration-tools) repo.
 Please follow the instructions there.